qiniu/qmgo/README.md

     - Custom fields

-    Define the custom fields associated with `createAt`、`updateAt` and `_id`, Qmgo will update them in update and insert operation.
+    Define the custom fields, Qmgo will update them in update and insert operation.

     ```go
     type User struct {